-The theoretical model is subjected to some quantitative analysis in Section 8.
+The theoretical model is subjected to some quantitative analysis in Section 29.8.
 To begin with, a series measuring the failure rate of contraception is constructed.
-The odds of a pregnancy for a sexually active women dropped precipitously between 1900 and 2015-18.
+The odds of a pregnancy for a sexually active woman dropped precipitously between 1900 and 2015-18.
 The analysis focuses on two periods in U.S. history, 1900 and 2000.
-The model is calibrated to see if it can match facts from the U.S. data such as the decline in the fraction of women who have ever been married, the fraction of single women who had premarital sex, the increase in out-of-wedlock births, and the waxing in the number of sexual partners before marriage.
+The model is calibrated to see if it can match facts from the U.S. data, such as the waning in the fraction of women who have ever been married, and the waxing in the fraction of single women who had premarital sex, out-of-wedlock births, and the number of sexual partners before marriage.
 The developed framework matches these facts well.
 The mapping between data targets and parameter values is unpacked by computing the Jacobian for the model.